Today, you’ll learn should I buy oversold stocks.

-Falling stocks looks cheaper but are also dangerous because these stocks may continue to fall.
+Falling stocks look cheaper but are also dangerous because these stocks may continue to fall.

 Stocks will continue to fall unless the volume is also decreasing.

 A decrease in volume may mean that the downward pressure is already slowing down.
-It is slowing down because the selling starts to fade.
+It is slowing down because the selling fades.

-If the sellout is starting to fade, that is the moment when traders can actually buy the stock.
+If the sellout is fading, that is when traders can actually buy the stock.

 Novice traders often buy stocks when their indicators show an oversold signal, which is wrong.